-On September 1 2016 Jane Stapleton takes up the Mastership of Christ’s College, Cambridge.
+From 2016-2022 Jane Stapleton was Master of Christ’s College, Cambridge.
 Until then she is a Distinguished Professor at the Australian National University and the Ernest E. Smith Professor of Law at the University of Texas at Austin.
-She is also an Emeritus Fellow of Balliol College (Oxford), an Honorary Fellow of St John’s (Cambridge) and an Honorary Bencher of Gray’s Inn.
+She is also an Emeritus Fellow of Balliol College (Oxford), an Honorary Fellow of St John’s (Cambridge), an Honorary Bencher of Gray’s Inn and Honorary King's Counsel.

 Professor Stapleton initially trained as a scientist, receiving her undergraduate degree with honors from the University of New South Wales and her first Ph.D. from the University of Adelaide.
 In 1978 she resigned her postdoctoral position at the University Chemical Laboratories in the University of Cambridge to train as a lawyer, first at the Australian National University and later at Oxford, where she obtained a second Doctor of Philosophy degree.